Patrick & Co – Bespoke tailor in Thailand

 This is where the knowledge about improving conversion rates and psychology of colours intersects with branding (namely your style) and your success in closing new businesses.

-Dress for business success – patterns & colours
+Dress for business success – patterns and colours

 Whether we like it or not, people are always evaluating.
 When you meet your prospective client (this can be face to face or through an online video), their eyes will automatically fall on your clothes.
 What they see will help them create an impression.